yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 Braker3 generates an output file in GTF format by default.
 But it is possible to generate the output file in GFF3 output.
 This file contains informations on gene locations, exons, introns, etc.
 GFF3 files are generally preferred for complex and varied annotations, while GTF is often used for transcript annotations in RNA-seq studies.

-The GFF3 format is a standard bioinformatics format for storing genome annotations.
-Each row describes a genomic entity, with columns detailing its identifier, location, score and other attributes.

 If you can't wait to have the Braker3 annotation and move on to the comparison step between our two annotation tools, we invite you to import the Braker3 annotation:

 > <hands-on-title>Data upload</hands-on-title>